Instructions: back to home page

 (b) False

-- Metal enclosures for grounding electrode
+Metal enclosures for grounding

-cabinets or equipment to the grounding electrode.
+attachment to cabinets or equipment to the grounding electrode.

 (a) True